Sharp Sobolev regularity of restricted X-ray transforms: Introduction

-The $L^2$--$L_{1/(2d)}^2$ estimate is easy to obtain via $TT^*$ argument and van der Corput's lemma (\cite{GS00}) (see also \cite{GU3, GS94} for the sharp $L^2$ Sobolev estimates for general class of operators).
-Interpolation between this estimate and the trivial $L^\infty$ estimate gives the sharp $L^p$--$L_{1/(pd)}^p$ estimate for $p\ge 2$, which is optimal in that $L^p$--$L_{\alpha}^p$ fails if $\alpha < 1/(pd)$ (see Proposition \ref{nece} below).
+The $L^2$--$L_{1/(2d)}^2$ bound on $\mathfrak R$ is easy to obtain via $TT^*$ argument and van der Corput's lemma (\cite{GS00}) (see also \cite{GU3, GS94} for the sharp $L^2$ Sobolev estimates for general class of operators).
+Interpolation between this and the trivial $L^\infty$ estimate shows that $\mathfrak R$ is bounded from $L^p$ to $L_{1/(pd)}^p$ for $p\ge 2$.
+This is optimal in that $L^p$--$L_{\alpha}^p$ estimate fails if $\alpha > 1/(pd)$ (see Proposition \ref{nece} below).
 However, when $p< 2$, the sharp $L^p$ regularity estimate is less straightforward.
 Such estimate was not known until recently.
-When $d=2$, the optimal $L^p-L_{1-1/p}^p$ estimate was established for $1< p<4/3$ by Pramanik and Seeger's conditional result \cite{PS06} and the sharp decoupling inequality for the cone (in $\mathbb R^3$) due to Bourgain and Demeter \cite{BD}.
-Via interpolation those estimates give the sharp $L^p$--$L_{1/(2d+)}^p$ estimate for $4/3\le p<2$ but it remains open whether the endpoint $L^p$--$L_{1/(2d)}^p$ estimate holds for $4/3\le p<2$.
+When $d=2$, the optimal $L^p-L_{1/p'}^p$ estimate was established for $1< p<4/3$ by Pramanik and Seeger's conditional result \cite{PS06} and the sharp decoupling inequality for the cone $\subset \mathbb R^3$ due to Bourgain and Demeter \cite{BD}.
+Those estimates and interpolation give the sharp $L^p$--$L_{1/(2d+)}^p$ estimate for $4/3\le p<2$ but the endpoint $L^p$--$L_{1/(2d)}^p$ estimate remains open.
 (See Conjecture \ref{sobolev} below.)
-In $\mathbb R^3$, the result has been extended to more general operators.
-Pramanik and Seeger \cite{PS20} obtained sharp $L^p$ regularity estimates for Fourier integral operator with folding canonical relations.
-Bentsen \cite{Bentsen2} (also see \cite{Bentsen}) extended their result to a class of radon transforms with fold and blowdown singularities.
+In $\mathbb R^3$ the result has been extended to more general operators.
+In fact, Pramanik and Seeger \cite{PS20} obtained the sharp $L^p$ regularity estimates for Fourier integral operator with folding canonical relation.
+Bentsen \cite{Bentsen2} (also see \cite{Bentsen}) extended the result to a class of radon transforms with fold and blowdown singularities.